Buy ENERGY STAR® and read product labels

 If you’re in the market for upgrading major appliances in your home consider ENERGY STAR front-loading clothes washers which can cut water use by nearly 40% and electricity use up to 65% compared to a conventional top loader.
 Replacing a fridge that's 10 years old or older with a new ENERGY STAR rated model could save $40 or more per year.

-Generally more expensive than other lighting options, ENERGY STAR LEDs save money because they use at least 75% less energy than incandescent lighting and last a minimum of 15,000 hours, or 15 years based on average household use.
+ENERGY STAR LEDs can help you save on your lighting costs because they use at least 75% less energy than incandescent lighting and last a minimum of 15,000 hours, or 15 years based on average household use.

 That life span is about 15 to 20 times longer than incandescent lighting, and about three times longer than CFLs.

 ENERGY STAR light fixtures use 75% less energy than standard incandescent ones.
 And there are now a wide variety of ENERGY STAR-approved light fixtures, from desk and floor lamps to hardwired lighting, offering choices to suit your needs and décor, indoors and out.

 By switching to energy-efficient lamps, such as compact fluorescent floodlights, metal halide or high-pressure sodium lights, you can reduce the energy you use.
 For example, high-pressure sodium lamps use 70% less energy than a standard incandescent floodlight and last up to 10 times as long.

 See our guide to outdoor lighting for safety and security [PDF, 810 KB] for more information.

 Decorating your home with LED lights could reduce holiday lighting electricity use by up to 90%.